 Please review the links from last week as we continue discussing the Mammalian Radiation in the Cenozoic.

-Here is the Fall 2017 Final Exam description.
-(Test time: December 12 (Tuesday), 9:00 a.m. to noon.
-Test seating: Students with last names starting with A through H in Room 205; I-Z in Room 216.
-Don’t miss the final exam — if you do I’m required to give you a zero.)
-Those superquizzes are your encouragement to study!
+Here is the Fall 2018 Final Exam description.
+(Test seating: Students with last names starting with A through L in Room 205; M-Z in Room 216.)
+You’ll want to start studying.
+Those superquizzes will be your encouragement!

 Mammoth tooth surface (Pleistocene of Ohio).